conan create¶

 -c:h CONF_HOST, --conf:host CONF_HOST

---build-require Whether the provided reference is a build-require
+--build-require Whether the package being created is a build-require

 -tf TEST_FOLDER, --test-folder TEST_FOLDER